webauthz/handbook/README.md

 The authorization server MUST generate and include a request identifier in the URL so it can recognize the user when the user is redirected.

-The authorization server responds to the client with the redirect URL.
+The authorization server responds to the client with a request identifier and redirect URL.
 If the redirect URL will expire, or contains a unique identifier referencing an access request record that will expire, the response MUST include a `redirect_max_seconds` property indicating when this happens.
-This enables applications to present the redirect link to users for a limited time and then hide it, to avoid sending the user to the authorization server with an invalid link.
+This enables applications to present the redirect link to users for a limited time and then replace it with a link or button to start a new request, to avoid sending the user to the authorization server with an invalid link.

-Alternatively,
-to avoid the need to keep track of how long the `access_redirect_uri` is valid, applications MAY show the user their own link to request access, so they make this request and redirect the user only when the user is ready to be redirected.
+Alternatively, client applications can show users a message that accessing the resource requires authorization and a link or button to continue, and only start the access request when the user taps the link or button, redirecting the user immediately to the `access_redirect_uri` without implementing any logic about when that link expires.

-The HTTPS response should look something like this:
+A successful response with a redirect looks like this:

 ```
 HTTP/1.1 200 OK
 Content-Type: application/json

 {
+  "state": "<state>",
+  "state_max_seconds": <state_max_seconds>,
   "redirect": "<access_request_uri>",
   "redirect_max_seconds": <redirect_max_seconds>
 }